akda5id/lunch_sheets/README.md

 # Lunch (in the) Sheets
 Some Apps Script tooling to bring your data from [Lunch Money](https://lunchmoney.app/?refer=be4tew9v) to Google Sheets.
 * Import all transactions to a sheet called "LM-Transactions-All", and update it with new transactions, semi-intelligently.
 * Coalesce category and tag totals per day, and per month.
-(In Progress)
 * A user function to total a category or tag for a date range.
 (Planned, not started)
 * Functions to return account totals and calculate net worth.
 (Planned, not started)